-Tweed Coast general & cosmetic dental services for patients of all ages
+Tweed Coast general & Family dental services for patients of all ages

 At Smile Street, both our Coolangatta and Murwillumbah clinics employ a large team of qualified dentists and dental nurses that offer a wide range of oral health and cosmetic services.
 Whether you need a comprehensive check-up and clean, or emergency dental treatments, we can help.

 Many of our services are eligible for payment assistance from the Medicare Child Dental Benefit Scheme, Department of Veterans Affairs or through NSW Health Vouchers.

 At Smile Street, we recommend a check-up and clean at least once every six months, in conjunction with a thorough at-home routine, to keep your smile healthy.
 During a dental check-up, each patient receives a thorough examination of your teeth, gums and mouth in order to identify minor problems, and address them before they become major issues.
 If it is your first appointment at Smile Street, the dentist may ask about your oral health history and any concerns you have about your teeth.